Forbidden Planet (1956)

 Robbie the Robot is dancing in the bar.

-Sinclair resembles Robby the Robot
+The design of Sinclair 2K resembles that of Robby the Robot.

 The sidekick is a robot loosely based off the robot in this film.
 There is a dark alien castle that has modern architecture loosely influenced from the film.